ctb248/openai-api/README.md

 Just a simple fork of the NextJS demo for messing around with the OpenAI API.
 Adds a basic chat interface for freeform interaction with a text model.
 Also implements the Whisper API to record and transcribe user audio messages, as well as the Google Cloud text-to-speech API to narrate bot responses.

+Your own personal conversation bot!
+Talk to him, laugh with him, cry with him.
+He is here to help you, not to destroy the essential fabric of modern society.

 ![Your friendly neighborhood chatbot](openai.png)

 ## Setup